Rose Franklin's Perennial & Butterfly Farm

 If butterfly farmers are only permitted to sell 250 monarchs per year, there will be hundreds of teachers unable to obtain caterpillars for their classrooms.
 And from what I’ve been told by the teachers who have been raising monarchs in the classroom for a number of years, many of their students become adults who protect and/or grow milkweed on their properties, this a direct result of raising monarchs in the class room when they were young.

-I am rallying teachers and hobbyists alike to add a comment to the US F&W website during the comment period which ends on March 12.
-These comments, of course, would be to ask that the F&W to allow butterfly farmers to sell more than 250 monarchs per year and also allow for the interstate shipping of monarchs so teachers will have caterpillars for their classrooms.
+I am rallying teachers and hobbyists alike to add a comment to the US F&W website during the comment period which ends on May 19.
+These comments, of course, would be to ask that the F&W to (1) not list the monarch as a threatened species but instead allocate funds for the planting of milkweed and butterfly nectar plants and (2) allow butterfly farmers to sell more than 250 monarchs per year and also allow for the interstate shipping of monarchs so both hobbyists and teachers will have caterpillars for their classrooms.

 The monarch though, is the butterfly used in classrooms for rearing projects and if teachers won't be allowed to have monarchs, they will most likely have no butterflies for their unit on butterfly life cycles (metamorphosis).
 Swallowtails won't work for fall rearing projects because they overwinter as pupae---and the pupae can't be overwintered in a classroom because classrooms are much too warm.
 Many butterflies use trees as hosts and trees can't easily be taken into classrooms either.